 These were questions I had in mind while visiting three different Churches on a recent Sunday, New Life Fellowship, St John’s Episcopal Church, and Cache Valley Bible Fellowship.
 I finished up by attended an LDS sacrament meeting with my son at his single adult ward.
 It was a fascinating experience.

 First, New Life Fellowship.
 I arrived at 10 am and did not want to wait for the 11 am service.
 But I spent a few minutes looking around.
 (I’ll go back later for a full service.)

 The building is only 4 or 5 years old.
 The environment is very comfortable and welcoming.
 The entry opens into an eating area with tables and chairs.
 The welcome aroma of food made me want to sit and listen to the musicians practicing in the adjacent chapel.

-Wanting to use my Sunday morning efficiently, I next rode my bike to St John’s Episcopal Church.
+I next rode my bike to St John’s Episcopal Church.
 We attended Christmas Mass at St. John’s last year.
 It is an amazing church, absolutely beautiful.
 This was my first time attending a regular Sunday service.
 The liturgy is a bit more formal than Prince of Peace Lutheran.
 It was interesting how the formality melded into an informal announcement period during which several members explained the activities for which they were responsible.

 Unfortunately, I arrived late to the service and left early because my intent for the morning was to attend Cache Valley Bible Fellowship (CVBF), which is quite near our home.